cube-drone/rt0/players-guide/src/player/combat.md

 # Combat
 Combat is triggered any time the players get into a scuffle with an adversary or adversaries.

-The goal of Combat is to hit your opponent until they stop fighting.
+The goal of Combat is to deal damage to Adversaries until they stop fighting.

 ## Summary
 Players and adversaries draw hands of cards, then play them into a variety of "bins" that are available to them, corresponding